decarbonization/gfx/Info/Core-Language.md

 ##Hashes (hash)

 Gfx hashes are unordered maps of keys and values.
 Hash literals are almost identical to Vector literals.
-They are enclosed in square brackets, prefixed by a number sign. __Important:__ functions are not evaluated within hash literals.
+They are enclosed in parentheses, prefixed by a number sign. __Important:__ functions are not evaluated within hash literals.
 Example usage:

-	#[
+	#(
 		"one"	1
 		"two"	2
 		"three"	3
-	]
+	)

 The following functions are available for hashes: